Economics of NFTs: The Value of Creator Royalties: Royalties Under Information Asymmetry

 \subsubsection{Royalties Expand Trade Under Information Asymmetry}

 As was the case in Section~\ref{sec:riskaversion}, by increasing creator utility, royalties also expand the space of parameters in which trade occurs between creator and speculator.
-Let $\mathbbm{T}$ be the set of parameters for which trade would occur if royalties were allowed, but would not occur in their absence. \begin{corollary}[Royalties expand the trade region under info. asymmetry] Under information asymmetry, royalties increase the region of trade, that is, the set $\mathbbm{T} = \{\lambda, c \ | \ u_c^* \geq 0 \ \cap u_{c,r=0}^* < 0 \ \lambda > 0 \ \cap c > 0\}$ is non-empty.
-A visual representation is provided in Figure~\ref{fig:tradeasym}. \end{corollary}
+Let $\mathbbm{T}$ be the set of parameters for which trade would occur if royalties were allowed, but would not occur in their absence. \begin{corollary} [Royalties expand the trade region under info. asymmetry] Under information asymmetry, royalties increase the region of trade, that is, the set $\mathbbm{T} = \{\lambda, c \ | \ u_c^* \geq 0 \ \cap u_{c,r=0}^* < 0 \ \cap \lambda > 0 \ \cap c > 0\}$ is non-empty. \end{corollary}